Benjamin Mendy: Rape-accused footballer granted bail

 He had been due to go on trial this month but it has now been put back to June at the earliest.

+The alleged offences include three counts of rape said to have happened on 11 October 2020, sexual touching on 2 January last year, two counts of rape on 24 July and two counts of rape on 23 August.

-Mr Mendy was granted bail until 24 January for a further pre-trial hearing.
+Mr Mendy, from Prestbury in Cheshire, was granted bail until 24 January for a further pre-trial hearing.

-The left-back joined the incumbent Premier League champions in 2017 from Monaco for a reported £52m.
+The left-back joined the incumbent Premier League champions from Monaco in 2017 for a reported £52m.

-Mr Mendy, of Prestbury, was first arrested and charged with sexual offences on 26 August.
-He had been denied bail on three occasions since.
+He was first arrested and charged with offences on 26 August and had been denied bail on three occasions since.